6 Less-Crowded Hot Springs in Colorado

 Joyful Journey hot springs

 Views of the Sawatch Mountains from Joyful Journey Hot Springs.
-Photo by Jessica Hughes.

 The property also hosts yoga retreats, plus yurts, and tipees for overnight accommodations.
 The best part is, you can purchase an all-day soak pass for just $18.

-Hot Springs in Durango Colorado
+Hot Springs in Durango, Colorado

 Durango Hot Springs, hot springs in Colorado

-The large ?? at Durango Hot Springs.
-Photo by Jessica Hughes.
+The largest pool at Durango Hot Springs.

 Located roughly 15 minutes outside of Durango, the Durango Hot Springs is the first natural hot springs in the world to use the AquaGen system to infuse Nano Bubbles into its waters.
-Seriously, when you soak, take a look at your skin, you will see the effervescent bubbles they infuse into the water which improves the water quality and clarity, plus enhances the health benefits of the minerals.
+Seriously, when you soak, take a look at your skin, you will see the effervescent bubbles they infuse into the water, which improves the water quality and clarity, plus enhances the health benefits of the minerals.

 Durango hot springs, ofuro tub

-Pagosa Springs Colorado Hot Springs
+Pagosa Springs, Colorado Hot Springs

 Pagosa Springs, hot springs in Colorado